Crosswalkersam/PROBA-V-align-false-color/README.md

 Currently, the aligning is just a quick image modification (move, stretch, mirror) and might not align images properly.
 If thats the case, please align manually and set `aligned = True` to still get your false color composites.

-#Composites
+# Composites
-Currently, this script supports 3 different composition:
+Currently, this script supports 5 different composition:
-1. General Green
+1. General_Green
-2. Cold color
+2. Cold_Color
 3. Water
+4. Desert_red
+5. Desert_blue